Co-Borrower vs Co-Signer in Education Loans: Indian Banking Terminology Explained

 RBI Guidelines and Banking Practices

-The Reserve Bank of India (RBI) has laid out specific rules regarding co-applicants for education loans.
-For instance:
+The Reserve Bank of India (RBI) has laid out specific rules regarding co-applicants for education loans under the IBA Model Education Loan Scheme:

-Loans up to ₹4 lakh: Parents must act as joint borrowers.
+• Loans up to ₹4 lakh: Parents must act as joint borrowers (no collateral or guarantor required).

-Loans up to ₹7.5 lakh (under the Model Education Loan Scheme): No collateral or third-party guarantee is required, but a parent or guardian must be listed as a co-borrower.
+• Loans up to ₹7.5 lakh: No collateral required, but a parent or guardian must be listed as co-borrower; a third-party guarantee may be required depending on the lender.

-Central Sector Interest Subsidy Scheme (CSIS): This scheme provides a full interest subsidy for students from families earning up to ₹4.5 lakh annually, covering loan amounts up to ₹10 lakh.
+The Central Sector Interest Subsidy Scheme (CSIS) provides full interest subsidy for students from families earning up to ₹4.5 lakh annually, covering loan amounts up to ₹10 lakh.
+Co-applicants play a key role in meeting eligibility criteria for such schemes.

 Financial Assessment and Documentation